 It's a very relaxing way to explore - once aboard you can let the scenery come to you - there are no early morning tour buses to catch and no complicated city centre roads to navigate trying to find your next hotel.
 River Cruises take you through calm waters so there is no issue of sea sickness or the travel sickness of coach or car journeys.

 Most of the river ships have between 50 and 100 cabins all of which have windows.
-There were 20 new river cruise boats launched in 2015 and more planned for 2016, but unlike ocean cruise liners they are not continually growing.
 The size of river cruise ships is governed by the width and length of the locks they have to travel through and the height of bridges on the rivers.

 When comparing River Cruise prices it’s important to consider what’s included in the price.
 Your food is always included and not having to pay for meals each day make a big difference to your overall holiday cost.
 On-board you will find a range of dining options with flexible times and featuring local specialities; with chefs purchasing fresh supplies in local towns each day.
 Wine, beer or soft drinks are generally included with meals but some have now extended this to include all your drinks on-board.

-River Cruises are now on sale for 2017 - pay just a deposit to secure your cabin.
+River Cruises are now on sale for 2019 and 2020 - pay just a deposit to secure your cabin.

 River Cruising is all about the destination you are visiting.
 Most days you will cruise for half the day and then dock for half of the day to explore.
 In larger cities you will have at least a day and sometimes the itinerary will include an overnight stay.
 Many cruise lines now include complimentary excursions and offer passengers Quietvox receivers on tours so you don’t have to struggle to stay close to your guide.
 Because the vessels are small you get to moor right in the heart of the places you visit - you don’t have to take organised tours, it’s easy to just walk ashore and wander at your own pace.